School is in session: Bela Vista Eskola ribbon-cutting ceremony

 |0

-This work, School is in session: Bela Vista Eskola ribbon-cutting ceremony [Image 5 of 5], by SGT Nickson Schenk, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, School is in session: Bela Vista Eskola ribbon-cutting ceremony, by SGT Nickson Schenk, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT